 - Overview.
 A discussion of our business and other highlights affecting the Company to provide context for the remainder of this MD&A. - Critical Accounting Policies and Estimates.
 A discussion of accounting policies and estimates that we believe are important to understanding the assumptions and judgments incorporated in our reported financial results. - Results of Operations.
-An analysis of our operations financial results comparing the three months ended January 31, 2023 to the prior-year period.
+An analysis of our financial results comparing the three and nine months ended July 31, 2023 to the prior-year period.
 A discussion of the results of operations is followed by a more detailed discussion of the results of operations by segment. - Liquidity and Capital Resources.
-An analysis of changes in our cash flows and a discussion of our liquidity and financial condition.
-Contractual and Other Obligations.
-An overview of contractual obligations, retirement and post-retirement benefit plan - contributions, cost-saving plans, uncertain tax positions and off-balance sheet arrangements of our operations.
+An analysis of changes in our cash flows and a discussion of our liquidity and financial condition. - Contractual and Other Obligations.
+An overview of contractual obligations, retirement and post-retirement benefit plan contributions, cost-saving plans, uncertain tax positions and off-balance sheet arrangements of our operations.

 The discussion of financial condition and results of our operations that follows provides information that will assist the reader in understanding our Consolidated Condensed Financial Statements, the changes in certain key items in those financial statements from year to year, and the primary factors that accounted for those changes, as well as how certain accounting principles, policies and estimates affect our Consolidated Condensed Financial Statements.
 This discussion should be read in conjunction with our Consolidated Condensed Financial Statements and the related notes that appear elsewhere in this document.
+Our prior period financial statements have been revised to reflect the correction of immaterial errors as described in Note 1, "Basis of Presentation" and Note 14, "Revision of Prior Period Financial Statements", to the Consolidated Condensed Financial Statement in Item 1 of Part I of this report, which is incorporated herein by reference.